If you need additional funds to develop your business, you might be eligible for financing from Shopify Capital through a merchant cash advance.

 From your Shopify admin, click Home (or press

-Find the You're eligible for financing from Shopify Capital message, and click View financing offers:
+Find the eligibility message from Shopify Capital, and then click View financing offers:

 On the Capital page, you'll see three financing options.
-Compare the terms of the financing options, and click Apply now beneath the one you want:
+Compare the terms of the financing options, and click Request beneath the one that you want:

 The terms of each option will include the amount received, the total to remit that Shopify Capital will buy, and the remittance rate that will be deducted from your daily sales and remitted to Shopify Capital.

 In the Review and accept terms dialog, carefully review the Terms and conditions section, and then click Shopify Capital Agreement to open it in another browser tab:

 Carefully review the terms of the Shopify Capital Agreement.
 If you agree with the terms, then go back to the Review and accept terms dialog, and click Accept terms.